-Design Capacity is based on the number of students a building can support per the original design of the building.
+opposites and outpoorly based for a number of students a building can support per the original design of the building.

 Program Capacity is based on the number of existing core classrooms and the specific unique programs assigned to a school which requires specific facility space utilization that goes beyond the original design of the building.